iliasnaamane/Litecoin-test/README.md

 1) Build code & Install external package
 2) Linter
 3) Unit testing
-4) Code Quality gate
+4) Code Quality gate, Code Scanning & Dependencies scanning
 5) Build Docker image
 6) Image Scanning
 7) Push Docker image to the registry / Artifactory
 8) Deploy the docker image in K8s cluster.

-As there is no code developed here, let's implement stage 5,6,7 & 8 using Gitlab-CI.
+As there is no code in the scope, let's implement stage 5,6,7 & 8 using Gitlab-CI.
+Please note that for this test I was able to demonstrate what stages and what  result the pipeline will have after full configuration.

 ### Build  Docker Image
+First step is to build the Docker Image.

 ```
 build: